MichalZal/MichalZal/README.md

       <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
   </div>
   <div>
       Im Micheal.
-I like web development
+I love web development
   </div>
 </h1>

 ## :woman_technologist: About Me :
 ### - Im a 17 y.o. guy from poland.  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
 ### - I love web development ❤
-### - I'm currently a student in one of Polsih "Tehniqums" and I hate wasting time in there. :)
+### - I'm currently a student in one of Polsih "Tehniqums" and I hate wasting time in there, but some subjects are kinda interesting.
+### - I love math.
+Especcially because it is everywhere around us. 兀
+### - In future I want to be devOPS engineer.
+### - My main language is JavaScript with React Framework, but in the future I want to switch to low-level langauge like Rust or Go, which now are one of the best technologies we have.

 ## :hammer_and_wrench: Technologies I use:
 <h2 align="center" style="display: flex;">